-You can also use acoustic plywood cladding to minimise the levels of noise and echoing in your space.
+You can also use acoustic plywood cladding to minimise the levels of noise and echo in your space.
 Products such as Sonapanel are designed to help eliminate the reflection of sound in a room.

-You can apply acoustic plywood in different settings such reception areas, conference rooms, and even large classrooms.
+You can apply acoustic plywood in different settings such as reception areas, conference rooms, and even large classrooms.

 In 2018, we used Sonapanel to improve the acoustics in a sports complex in Middleton Grange, Western Sydney.
 You can read all about it in our Thomas Hassall Sports Hall Project.